node-3d/addon-tools-raub/README.md

 subscribes `that[method]` to receive `name` events from this emitter, basically `emitter.on(name, that[method])`.

+* `virtual void _destroy()` - destroys the object, i.e. deactivates it and frees
+resources, also emitting a `'destroy'` event.
+This is what also called inside `~EventEmitter()`, but only the first call is effective anyway.

 Be sure to add the include directory in **binding.gyp**: